 The Master of Management Studies is designed to provide students who have completed graduate business course work equivalent to the first year of a traditional two-year M.B.A. program with an opportunity to pursue further studies at the USC Marshall School of Business.
 The program is especially valuable for those who have completed the first year of a traditional M.B.A. at another institution and those who completed a one-year M.B.A. program and wish to enhance their knowledge in specialized areas of business.
 The degree can be completed on either a full- or part-time basis, and classes are available during both daytime and evening hours.
 Contact: Management.Studies@marshall.usc.edu, (213) 740-0671, www.marshall.usc.edu/mms.

-Master of Science in Global Supply Chain Management (MS.GSCM) The Master of Science in Global Supply Chain Management offers individuals across the U.S. and around the world an opportunity to expand their knowledge of management of the ever-changing world of global supply chains.
+Master of Science in Global Supply Chain Management (MS.GSCM-Online) The online Master of Science in Global Supply Chain Management offers individuals across the U.S. and around the world an opportunity to expand their knowledge of management of the ever-changing world of global supply chains.
 The program provides managers with tools, ideas and frameworks that will aid them in improving the performance of the global supply chains that they manage.
-On-Campus courses are broadcast via distance learning technologies so that, with the exception of two international travel experiences, the degree can be completed either at USC or through the internet.
-Additional in-person instructional activities are provided at partner institutions.
+Online courses are transmitted from studio classrooms via an extensive internet-delivery system to enable the students to access their classes anytime from anywhere.
 Two international travel experiences to global distribution hubs are included in the program.
-In-person midterms and final exams may be required for some courses, in which case they will be administered in cities near student population concentrations.
 Contact: MS.GSCM@marshall.usc.edu, (213) 821-4079, www.marshall.usc.edu/MSGSCM.

 Master of Medical Management (M.M.M.)